Pawtucket, Rhode Island: Highways and roads

-Interstate 95 and U.S. 1 also traverse the western part of Pawtucket.
+I-95 and US 1 also traverse the western part of Pawtucket.
 Some of the slowest posted speeds on I-95 are in the city due to the "S-curves" near downtown.
 To preserve certain buildings in the city, planners snaked I-95, creating sharp bends in the highway.

 Downtown Circulator

 Pawtucket's Downtown Circulator was a one-way loop through downtown; it is similar to British concepts of ring roads.
 A similar concept was also tried in Providence.

 The circulator used East Avenue, High Street, Summer Street, Goff Avenue, Dexter Street and Park Place West.
-Each half of the Circulator carried one direction of U.S. 1; sections also carried westbound RI 15 and northbound RI 114.
+Each half of the Circulator carried one direction of U.S. 1; sections also carried westbound Route 15 and northbound Route 114.
 It was signed with a big "C" on overhead signs.

 There are no longer signs for the circulator, though the road configuration remains.
 Providence's Downtown Ring Roads have suffered a similar fate.